InquisitivePenguin/sawblade/README.md

 # Sawblade

 Sawblade is a game engine written in Rust, with a focus on speed, safety, and modularity.
-It provides easy utilities for writing your game logic in Lua and your low-level stuff in Rust.

-Sawblade works by giving you the pieces to easily build a standard 2D game, but you can use your own pieces if you want.
-For example, we make it easy to write most of your state-management code in Lua, but also allow you to write everything in Rust if you want.
+It operates on a seperated systems principle, which means that ideally, changing any code in a class or system doesn't affect other systems unless you want it to.

+Sawblade has a hierarchal structure of `Application -> Controller -> System -> Whatever you want` that dictates who can modify what.
+Each layer exposes very little to the layer above them, keeping systems seperated.

+Sawblade does not restrict you to any design method.
+If you want, you can scrap Controllers altogether and directly return textures to the screen!
+But it provides built-in support for Lua scripting, ECS design, shaders, powerful AI control, and networking.

 ## Installing
 Clone this repository, then run `cargo build` to build the library.